MothNik/robust_fourier/README.md

 <p align="center">
   <img src="docs/hermite_functions/equations/HF-13-Hermite_Functions_Derived_Basis_Frequency_from_Frequency_Shifted_TimeSpace_Shifted.svg" />

-This basis already meets the requirements for the positive side of the frequency axis if $\gamma$ is chosen such that the basis functions are band-limited to the interval
+This basis is already sufficient to describe the positive side of the frequency axis if $\gamma$ is chosen such that the basis functions are band-limited to the interval
 $\left[\omega_{l},\omega_{u}\right]$.
 Hence, a basis centered at $-\omega_{0}$ covers the negative counterpart of this interval, namely